exzackley/gollumwiki/Revolt-Against-the-Masses.md

 # The Revolt Against the Masses: How Liberalism Has Undermined the Middle Class

-_The Revolt Against the Masses: How Liberalism Has Undermined the Middle Class_ by Fred Siegel

 This book was a pleasure to read because he's tracing the origins of the snobbery of the American left/liberal/progressive subculture.
 Siegel's basic point: American Left/liberal/progressives (ALLPs -- my abbreviation, not his) believe the American people are stupid and -- worse -- tacky.
 Therefore, the ALLPs have a choice between two missions: change the American people, or somehow get them out of politics.

 Of course, the American people have already been squeezed out of politics: real politics are practiced between lobbyists and legislators.
 The ALLPs are angry that crass profit-seeking business people are the ones who did it instead of themselves.